parth-practice/Rxjs-Operator/README.md

     // elementAt
       Operator: elementAt - this won't work to specify get element from end of the stream b y providing negative value emit only the (n+1)-th emitted value

+    // find and findIndex
+      Operator: find
+       emit the first value that matches a given condition

+      Operator: findIndex
+       emit the index of the first value that matches a given condition